Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Yogurt: Yogurt is a moisturizer that also contains “good” bacteria which can help to recolonize the skin.
 If you give your dog a small amount (anywhere from one teaspoon for a small dog, to one tablespoon for a larger dog) each day, those bacteria can also improve your dog's GI system and keep him from developing diarrhea as easily.

 - Use vitamin E: Some of the damage done to your dog's skin when dry is due to free radicals.
 Vitamin E acts as an antioxidant and will moisturize the coat so that it can improve with the change in diet.
 In some dogs, the relief is immediate.
-You can buy the capsules labeled for humans, and squeeze it out and apply it right to the dry skin.
+You can buy the capsules labeled for humans, and squeeze them out and apply them right to the dry skin.
 When you rub it in, the vitamin will get absorbed pretty quickly, but do not worry if your dog licks some of it off—it is good for his heart and liver.
+Be sure to check with your vet before using human products on your pup.

 Are the Dry Skin Supplements Going to Make My Dog Sick?